Skip to main content

 24 HOURS OF REALITY: <br>ON THE GROUND AT COP 28

-People from around the world have been gathering in Dubai during the first week of December for the annual United Nations climate summit.
-The Climate Reality Project is on the ground taking part, along with world leaders, youth activists, Indigenous representatives — and over 2,400 fossil fuel lobbyists.
+People from around the world gathered in Dubai during the first week of December for the annual United Nations climate summit.
+The Climate Reality Project was on the ground taking part, along with world leaders, youth activists, Indigenous representatives — and over 2,400 fossil fuel lobbyists.

 We set out to peel back the curtain on this key gathering, bringing you stories, conversations, and events from Dubai.